bob123456678/TrainControl/Readme.md

 # Marklin Train Control

-This program allows you to use your computer to control your Marklin layout.
+This program allows you to use your computer to easily control your entire Marklin layout.
+It connects to a Central Station 2/3 over the network.
 It is primarily designed for users with a large layout / many locomotives, as the standard Marklin UI makes many common tasks (such as quickly switching between locomotives) overly tedious.